 If metered similar facilities such as schools, construction sites, golf courses, parks, pools etc. exist, then estimates can be made for unmetered similar sites.
-Of course, the sites must be alike in size, number of students, irrigated acreage, irrigation methodologies and most other details.
+The sites must be alike in size, number of students, irrigated acreage, irrigation methodologies and most other details.
 Any differences must be accounted for.